 Our dental implants in York are designed to be permanent false teeth – that’s why they heal into the bone.
 But that doesn’t mean that they can’t come loose or come out altogether.
-After all, if there’s a problem with the underlying gum or jaw bone, the tooth implant will lose its support and foundation, and could come out, same as a natural tooth could.
+After all, if there’s a problem with the underlying gum or jaw bone, the tooth implant will lose its support and foundation and could come out, the same as a natural tooth could.
 Look out for signs of bleeding, wobbling or inflammation around the site of the tooth implant.

-Preventing the need for dental implants
+Preventing the Need for Tooth implants

-As a private dentist in York, we know how important it is to focus on prevention wherever possible.
+As a private dentists in York, we know how important it is to focus on prevention wherever possible.
 That’s why we employ top private dentists at our York-based practice, ensuring your smile is cleaned and cared for to the highest standards, and any problems are detected early.

-In the case of missing teeth and dental implants, it’s important to be aware that a good oral care routine is absolutely essential in maintaining your smile and, obviously regular trips to the dentist can also maintain your smile.
+In the case of missing teeth and dental implants, it’s important to be aware that a good oral care routine is essential in maintaining your smile and, obviously regular trips to the dentist can also maintain your smile.

 Get in touch with Blossom

 Talk to our private dentists here in York to see how we could help you with your dental implants.
 We look forward to hearing from you soon!